YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Refer to your OS documentation to configure shared memory limits (for example, on common Linux systems, the kernel.shmmax parameter in /etc/sysctl.conf).

-The ydb_env_set (and gtm) scripts, by design, are idempotent so that calling them repeatedly is safe.
+The ydb_env_set (and ydb) scripts, by design, are idempotent so that calling them repeatedly is safe.
 The YottaDB installation process ensures that ydb_env_set always sets ydb_dist correctly.
 Idempotency is implemented by checking the value of $ydb_dist and skipping all changes to environment variables if ydb_dist is already defined.

 When gtm sources ydb_env_set, it provides a default execution environment (global directory and a default database (with BEFORE_IMAGE journaling) if none exists.
 By default, it creates the database in $HOME/.fis-gtm with a structure like the following; note that this directory structure has different locations for YottaDB routines (r), object files (o), and database-related files (g):